-This is possible by injecting synthetic signal in detectors with $\bar{{\textsl k}}$ and other observed parameters.
+This can be done by performing simulations with injected synthetic signal in detectors with $\bar{{\textsl k}}$ and other observed parameters.
 Running a Bayesian estimation on that we can have an estimation of the statistical error, which is an artifact of the observation.
 With sufficiently sensitive detector $\sigma_{{\textsl k}}^{\rm Stat}$ can be reduced to very small values.
 By estimating those values from simulations we can estimate the systematic error, which is arising from the quantum nature.
-Having an estimation of $a^2$ can lead us to understand the quantum states near horizon.
-For this purpose, in next section we will investigate if it is possible to reduce the statistical error sufficiently in the future detectors.
+Having an estimation of $a^2$ can lead us to understand the quantum states near the horizon.
+For this purpose, in the next section, we will investigate if it is possible to reduce the statistical error sufficiently in future detectors.

-{\bf Observability--} The Einstein Telescope (ET) \cite{Maggiore:2019uih} and cosmic Explorer \cite{Reitze:2019iox} are third generation detectors with high sensitivity.
-We did a Fisher matrix calculation to estimate the error $(\Delta {\textsl k})$ in ${\textsl k}$, in these detectors, using gwbench \cite{Borhanian:2020ypi}.
-We found the percentage error in $k(=.005)$ to be very high to be well measured.